All Stories

 Levon is part of the first cohort of In-Home Supportive Services (IHSS) caregivers to complete the Center for Caregiver Advancement’s IHSS+ Alzheimer’s training program in Alameda County.

 “So just after taking this class, it really helped me understand how deep the changes (in my care recipient) were.
 As the dementia started to progress, I started to notice the signs of progression.
 I realized if I hadn’t taken this class, I would have been in the dark about what was happening to her,” Levon says.
 Trained caregivers like Levon are pivotal to helping people living with Alzheimer’s remain in their homes.
-Proper training ensures that the caregiver understands the disease, recognizes areas of concern and is able to report to the care team, and knows strategies on how to provide better care.
+Proper training ensures that the caregiver understands the disease, recognizes areas of concern, and can report to the care team, and knows strategies on how to provide better care.

 In California, there are over 520,000 IHSS providers caring for more than 650,000 elderly or people with disabilities in need of home care services.
-Often, these caregivers enter the IHSS workforce with little to no training or support.
+Often, these IHSS caregivers enter the workforce with little to no training or support.

 “I go back to my notes from class a lot.
 And I continue to reflect on the different experiences and different topics we talked about in class.
 It’s really, really helpful,” says Levon.